electrobutterfly/code-snippets-and-scripts/secure-server-client/README.md

 - ✅ **Without the Shared Secret, Challenges Are Useless**

-  An attacker can request challenges all day, but they cannot:
+- ✅ **An attacker can request challenges all day, but they cannot:**

   - Decrypt the challenge (needs shared secret)

   - Sign the decrypted challenge (needs private key)

   - Use old challenges (5-minute expiration)

+  - Send requests from many different IP addresses

+  - Send requests with random identifiers

+  - Quickly fill the filesystem with rate limit files

+  - Cause disk space exhaustion or filesystem performance degradation

 ## Support